-When we lived in the city, I used to love taking bike rides to different neighbourhoods across town to take pictures of whatever I happened to see there.
-It's one of my favourite ways to blow off steam and seek inspiration from wherever I happen to be at that moment.
+When we lived in the city, I used to love riding around to different neighbourhoods on my bike and taking pictures of whatever I happened to see there.
+It was and still is one of my favourite ways to blow off steam and get inspired by the things around me.

 When Monica and I made the move to the city's east end, we crossed the Don Valley Parkway into the neighbourhood of Leslieville.
 Our house was very close to what is called the Leslie Spit, a sort of barren but beautiful bit of land that juts out about 5 kms into Lake Ontario.
 Actually, it's a man-made headland that has become an officially recognized and protected "Important Bird Area".

 [*Fun Fact - it's also served as the set for a dystopian village in Jason Momoa's series See. ]